ph0ngp/linglook/CONTRIBUTING.md

 Note that it will take several minutes to process the uploaded build so there's no hurry.

-1. Go to https://appstoreconnect.apple.com/apps and choose Wenzi
+1. Go to https://appstoreconnect.apple.com/apps and choose LingLook
 1. Choose the MacOS/iOS app and copy the Promotional Text.
 1. Press the blue + next to the macOS/iOS App and enter the new version number
 1. Fill out the changes field / promotional text and save